richtaur/richtaur.github.io/src/post/happy-surfaces.md

 title: Happy Surfaces
 date: 2017-11-24
 layout: post.html
-summary: Lostcast 24X features my final art tip.
-This is it!
+summary: An art tip about using 3d surfaces to ease the drawing process.
 tags: [art, process]
 ---